 - Website indexing: enhancing access to information within websites, Glenda Browne and Jon Jermey, 2nd edition, Adelaide: Auslib Press, 2004

-- ‘Web indexers and other navigation aids: finding information on web sites’, Fred Brown, in Index it right!
+- ‘Web indexes and other navigation aids: finding information on web sites’, Fred Brown, in Index it right!
 Advice from the experts, volume 1, edited by Enid L. Zafran, Wheat Ridge, CO: American Society of Indexers, 2005, pp. 121–146

 - Indexing specialties: web sites, Heather Hedden, Wheat Ridge, CO: American Society of Indexers, 2007